 The brown and green ratio indicates the compost ratio of carbon and nitrogen-rich waste products.

-Carbon is a building block of organic materials and generally found in brown color organic waste.
+Carbon is a building block of organic materials and is generally found in brown color organic waste.
 Leaves, rotten hay, cornstalks, and small twigs are carbon-rich organic wastes and also happen to be brown in color.
 Carbon gives the energy to these microorganisms to munch on these organic wastes.

 Nitrogen is a source of protein to the microorganism which makes them durable.
 It is often found in green color organic wastes such as vegetables, kitchen leftovers, fresh grass clipping, and seaweeds.

 To err at a side of caution, you can add more carbon than nitrogen.
 As low carbon will not give you good compost quality.
-As a rule of thumb, your compost should have two parts of brown to one part of the green.
+As a rule of thumb, your compost should have two parts of brown to one part of green.

 You need to keep the compost moist but not wet.
 Ventilation and mixing will help dry out a soggy pile – as will the addition of more brown material.